The Langley Centennial Museum, which opened in 1958, is located at 9135 King Street in the historic village of Fort Langley .

 National Exhibition Centre

-Our Temporary Exhibitions Gallery displays temporary exhibitions of art, history, or science with a local, regional, national, or international focus.
+Our National Exhibition Centre Gallery displays temporary exhibitions of art, history, or science with a local, regional, national, or international focus.
 You might find Canadian art, quilts, fossils, or photography.
 The exhibits change several times a year.
 You will be surprised by what you see and by what may be coming next!

 The displays in the History Gallery reflect Langley’s distinction as one of the oldest municipalities in the province.
-Here you can discover our collection of First People's woodcarvings, tools, stone sculptures, and basketry.
-Learn how early Asian and European pioneers adjusted to their new land.
+Here you can discover our collection of Indigenous woodcarvings, tools, stone sculptures, and basketry.
+Learn how early Asian and European settlers adjusted to their new land.
 Visit the re-created Michaud parlour and the Noel Booth Store to see what life was like for those that came to call Langley home.

-Find a treasure in the Gift Shop which features unique items, handcrafted by local artists and artists.
+Find a treasure in the Gift Shop which features unique items, handcrafted by local artists.